aer0ss/aerofs/docs/customer-success/how-to/build-and-deploy-prod.md

        invoke --signed clean proto build_client package_clients build_docker_images build_vm

+	*Note: you will not be able to successfully build the appliance if the keys for building the Eyja iOS app are present on the build machine.
+See below.

    [FIXME](https://aerofs.atlassian.net/browse/ENG-2455): during the build_vm phase, ssh onto the ship-enterprise builder using the ssh command provided in the execution output.
 Then run `top -d 0.1` to speed up the docker pull.